Approval of role holders

-Before a firm applies for approval of a role holder, they must ensure that the candidate is eligible for the role.
+Before your firm applies for approval of a role holder, you must make sure that the candidate is eligible for the role (see above).
 If the candidate is not eligible, we will reject the application on receipt.
 We will also reject an application if:

-- the applicant or candidate (as appropriate) has not fully completed the declarations in the Suitability section of the application form; or
+- you have not fully completed the declarations and the suitability section of the application form, or

-- the candidate has not provided a Certificate of Good Standing from any other professional body or regulator with whom they are a member (for example, the Bar Standards Board).
+- you have not provided, where required, a certificate of good standing from any other professional body or regulator of which the candidate is a member (for example, the Bar Standards Board).

 If the application is accepted, we will then undertake screening checks.
-These include checks against our own systems to ensure that there are no regulatory matters we need to take into consideration.
+These include checks against our own systems to make sure that there are no regulatory matters we need to take into consideration.
 Depending on the regulatory status of the individual, we may also conduct external checks for identity, adverse financial issues and criminal history.
 The candidate must, if requested, provide information to an external screening provider to allow those checks to be completed (rule 6.4 of the Assessment of Character and Suitability Rules).

-The applicant must provide evidence to satisfy us that the candidate is suitable to hold the role applied for (rules 6.1 to 6.7 of the Assessment of Character and Suitability Rules).
-We therefore expect the candidate to complete a number of questions in the application form, relating for example to their skills and experience, which allow us to assess their suitability to undertake the role.
+You must provide evidence to satisfy us that the candidate is suitable to hold the role applied for (rules 6.1 to 6.7 of the Assessment of Character and Suitability Rules).
+We therefore expect you to complete a number of questions in the application form, relating, for example, to the candidate's skills and experience.
+This allows us to assess their suitability to undertake the role.